ijyliu/ECMA-31330-Project/README.md

 #### [Parallel_Cluster_Simulations](Source/Parallel_Cluster_Simulations)

-Contains code to run many simulations and scenarios with many different parameter values on a computing cluster
+Contains code to run many simulations and scenarios with many different parameter values on a computing cluster.